mrdoodlez/morbo_b/README.md

 - Follows an ArUco tag in the camera view using a very simple proportional controller.
 - Keeps its orientation stable using an IMU processed with MotionFX on an STM32.
 - Streams live video from the onboard camera.
-- Sends back basic telemetry (angles, speeds, PWM, battery, ADC values).
+- Sends back basic telemetry (angles, speeds, PWM, battery ADC values).

 ## How it’s put together